 When your student flies from your nest to ours

 Going away to college is many Skyhawks’ first transition away from their friends and family.
-Our Counseling Center staff is here to support your student as FLC's primary mental health resource.
-We offer individual and group counseling and other services.
+The Counseling Center supports your student as FLC's primary mental health resource with individual and group counseling and other services.

 Check out other on-campus resources that support your student, like Student Wellness and Student Engagement.

 You can call our office with concerns, but we cannot confirm or deny a student’s use of the Counseling Center.
 It is also rare we reach out to students first.
 However, we will work with you to figure out how to support your student.